GuilleAngulo/guilleangulo/README.md

 ## Hi, I´m Guillermo 👋
 💻 Web developer focused on Javascript (Node.js and ReactJS).
-A Spaniard living in São Paulo.
+A basque living in São Paulo.

 ### I’m currently focused on 👨‍💻
 Trying to improve my skills on both NodeJS and React.
 I have developed some **back-end** projects on Node (like a [movie-bot](https://github.com/GuilleAngulo/movie-bot)), and  some **front-end** projects with React using NextJS and GatbsyJS (like a [clothes shop](https://github.com/GuilleAngulo/react-graphql-shop)).<br/>